 Absolutely.
-Air pollution levels can be nearly 100 times greater inside than outdoors.
-The American Lung Association says that many people spend 90% of their time inside, making it critical for homeowners to be knowledgeable about indoor air quality (IAQ) in Canada.
+Air pollution concentration can be nearly 100 times greater inside than outdoors.
+The American Lung Association found that the majority of people spend 90% of their time inside, making it critical for homeowners to be aware of indoor air quality (IAQ) in Canada.

-Many common household items cause bad indoor air quality, such as:
+Many common household items cause bad indoor air quality, like:

 - Cleaning chemicals